ehsong/ehsong.github.io/_pages/talks.md

 **2024**

 - April, 2024 Workshop: Change, Adaptation, and Contention in Formal Institutions in Authoritarian Regimes.
-All Souls College, Oxford University
+All Souls College, Oxford University (scheduled)

 **2023**